Psi-GAN: A power-spectrum-informed generative adversarial network for the emulation of large-scale structure maps across cosmologies and redshifts: Method

 Details regarding the computation blocks used to construct \textsc{Psi-GAN} along with the construction of the generator itself can be found in Appendix~\ref{app:model}, while the construction of the critic is shown in Figure~\ref{fig:critic}.
 The critic consists of two paths, a convolutional path and a power spectrum path (shown in orange and blue, respectively).
 The convolutional path takes an input image (with cosmology and redshift embeddings) and processes it using a pre-trained ResNet-50 model \citep{resnet} to obtain a feature representation of the input.\footnote{A pre-trained ConvNeXt-T \citep{convnext} model was also investigated as an option, however this resulted in an increase in training time by a factor of ${\sim}2$.
 The initial results also indicated poor performance due to the ConvNeXt-T model immediately down-sampling the input by a factor of $4$, thus placing a limit on how well small-scale features can be backpropagated to the generator.} The power spectrum path takes the power spectrum of the input image and compares this to the power spectrum of the corresponding lognormal map via an elementwise subtraction.
 Both the feature representation and the power spectrum comparison are concatenated and then fed into a linear classifier, along with another set of cosmology and redshift embeddings.

 GANs for image synthesis often use a purely feature-based network for the critic, however using a fully-convolutional critic resulted in the generator altering the power spectrum of its input when attempting to generate a more realistic output.
 The power spectrum path was then added to the critic in order to guide the generator towards not altering the power spectrum.
-As the lognormal input to the generator has a matching power spectrum to their corresponding $N$-body slices, any deviation away from this would be indicative of a generated map, and therefore this information is extremely helpful for the critic to be able to differentiate between a real and generated image.
+As a lognormal input to the generator has a matching power spectrum to its corresponding $N$-body slice, any deviation away from this would be indicative of a generated map.
+The power spectrum path is constructed such that it calculates an elementwise difference between the lognormal and emulated power spectra.
+This is then fed into the classification head to aid the critic in differentiating emulated images as any significant deviation from the lognormal power spectrum can be used to easily identify an emulation, thus aiding the critic in achieving its goal.
+This in turn forces the generator to learn how to maintain the power spectrum of its input so that it can successfully ``fool'' the critic.
 This information is also able to be backpropagated through the critic and generator networks to ensure that the generator is trained to capture features at all scales.

+This approach was favoured over the more traditional method of adding a power spectrum term directly to the loss function as the loss function was found to be extremely sensitive to the weighting of this additional term, often resulting in non-convergent training.
+Determining the optimal value of this weighting would require a brute-force hyperparameter search, which would be less efficient than our method of introducing a power spectrum path to the critic and allowing the network to learn the optimal balance between the power spectrum path and the convolutional path.
+The addition of the power spectrum path introduces $256 \times 256 = 65\,536$ extra parameters to the network, which is computational insignificant in comparison to both the size of the whole \textsc{Psi-GAN} network, as well as the alternative of adding a power spectrum term to the loss function and running a hyperparameter search in order to optimise its weighting.

 Both the generator and the critic are trained in tandem in order to minimise the loss function $L_{\mathrm{train}}$, which we choose to be the standard WGAN-GP formulation with an additional term equating to the $l^{2}$ norm between out generated map and the target $N$-body slice: